-- I. Remote Appearances in Non-Criminal Proceedings: - 1.
-Non-Criminal proceedings include all Civil, Small Claims, Family Law, Probate, Juvenile Delinquency, and Juvenile Dependency matters. - 2.
+- 1. This Local Rule is adopted pursuant to Civil Code of Procedure section 367.75 and California Rule of Court, rule 3.672. - H. 1.2.Non-Criminal proceedings include all Civil, Small Claims, Family Law, Probate, Juvenile Delinquency, and Juvenile Dependency matters. - 2.3.
 Parties requesting a remote appearance must provide notice to the court and all persons entitled to receive notice.
-The notice requirements including who must be noticed, the time deadlines for notice and required forms are set forth in California Rule of Court 3.672. - 3.
-Remote Appearances in Civil, Small Claims, Family Law, Probate, and Juvenile Delinquency: - a.
+The notice requirements including who must be noticed, the time deadlines for notice and required forms are set forth in California Rule of Court 3.672. - 3.4.Remote Appearances in Civil, Small Claims, Family Law, and Probate., and Juvenile Delinquency: - a.
 The court will presume that parties set for a hearing in these Non-Criminal proceedings will be appearing in person unless the person participating in the hearing requests, or notifies the Court of their intention, to appear remotely, or the Court has ordered a remote appearance on its own motion, by tentative ruling, probate notes, or by Local Rule. - b.
 A remote appearance will not be permitted if the tentative ruling or probate notes posted for the hearing states that a personal appearance is required, or the court advises the person requesting to appear remotely that the judicial officer has determined that an in-person appearance is necessary to assist the determination of the hearing in question. - c.
 Each judicial officer may, on their own motion, order that a trial or evidentiary hearing, at which witnesses will be sworn and testimony received, will be conducted remotely, unless an objecting party establishes that a remote appearance or testimony should not be allowed, or a party fails to consent to the witness's remote appearance.
 An expert witness may appear remotely absent a showing by an objecting party that there is good cause to compel in-person testimony. - d.
-Even when a remote appearance is authorized and commences, the judicial officer may terminate a remote appearance and continue the matter so that an in-person appearance can occur if technology or audibility issues interfere with the judicial officer's ability to make a determination required by the hearing, the in-person appearance is necessary to assist in the determination of the specific hearing, the court reporter's ability to make an accurate record, counsel's ability to provide effective representation, or an interpreter's ability to provide language access. - e.
-Remote appearances are permitted pursuant to Family Code section 6308 and Penal Code section 18123.
+Even when a remote appearance is authorized and commences, the judicial officer may terminate a remote appearance and continue the matter so that an in-person appearance can occur if technology or audibility issues interfere with the judicial officer's ability to make a determination required by the hearing, the in-person appearance is necessary to assist in the determination of the specific hearing, the court reporter's ability to make an accurate record, counsel's ability to provide effective representation, or an interpreter's ability to provide language access.